scpwiki/ftml/README.md

 The lint `#![forbid(unsafe_code)]` is set, and therefore this crate has only safe code.
 However dependencies may have `unsafe` internals.

 Available under the terms of the GNU Affero General Public License.
 See [LICENSE.md](LICENSE.md).
-This library was originally part of [Wikijump](https://github.com/scpwiki/wikijump/) before being moved to an independent repository, per [WJ-1219](https://scuttle.atlassian.net/browse/WJ-1219).
+This library was originally part of [Wikijump](https://github.com/scpwiki/wikijump/) at `/ftml`, before being moved to an independent repository, per [WJ-1219](https://scuttle.atlassian.net/browse/WJ-1219).
 Issues for this project will remain in the `WJ` Jira project.

 ### Compilation